awwwdev/unocss-preset-radix/docs/usage.md

         base: 'slate',
       },
       safelistColors: [
-        'amber', // this adds amber1, amber2, ..., amber12 and amber1A, amber2A, ..., amber12A whether they are used in your project or not.
-This is usefull when you add classes on runtime (ex from user input or over network).
+        'amber', /* this adds amber1, amber2, ..., amber12 and
+        amber1A, amber2A, ..., amber12A
+        whether they are used in your project or not.
-        'blue4', // these ones only adds blue4 whether it is used in your project or not.
+        This is usefull when you add classes on runtime (ex from user input or over network). */ 'blue4', // only adds blue4 whether it is used in your project or not.
-        'green3A', // these ones only adds green4A.
+        'green3A', // only adds green4A.
-        'white7A', // these ones only adds white7A.
+        'white7A', // only adds white7A.
       ],
       safelistAliases: [
-        'primary', // this add primary1, primary2, ..., primary12 and primary1A, primary2A, ..., primary12A whether they are used in your project or not.
+        'primary', // adds primary1, primary2, ..., primary12 and primary1A, primary2A, ..., primary12A whether they are used in your project or not.
       ],
       prefix: 'my-prefix', // CSS variables will be generated with this prefix
       darkSelector: '.dark-theme', // CSS variables for dark colors will be applied to this selector
-      lightSelector: '.light-theme', // CSS variables for light colors will be applied to this selector
+      lightSelector: ':root .light-theme', // CSS variables for light colors will be applied to this selector
       useP3Colors: true, // use P3 colors with sRGB fallbacks
+      extend: true, // extend instead of override the default theme
-      onlyOneTheme: 'dark', // if your project has only dark theme, set it here so CSS variables for other theme is not added to CSS.
-If this option is present, darkSelector and lightSelector will be ignored and all CSS variables will be added to the :root selector.
+      onlyOneTheme: 'dark', /* if your project has only dark theme, set it here so CSS variables for other theme is not added to CSS.
-      extend: true, // extend instead of override the default theme }),
+      If this option is present, darkSelector and lightSelector will be ignored and all CSS variables will be added to the :root selector. */ }),
   ],
 });